 Currently he is working to take his extensive historical video archives on line to assist his affiliated organizations with their website multimedia efforts, such as the Military Order of World Wars, Atlanta, Sons of the American Revolution, Sons of Confederate Veterans , Assoc. for Intelligence Officers, the Navy League, Georgia Heritage Council, National Memorial Assoc.of Georgia.

 Latest posts by Jim W. Dean (see all)

-Posted by Jim W. Dean on 11:06 am, With 0 Reads, Filed under World News.
+Posted by Jim W. Dean on August 13, 2014, With 0 Reads, Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.